Leeds Festival: Drug death teen's dad says event is 'on probation'

 He also said he wanted to see to drug testing trialled at events like Leeds Festival and urged parents to talk to their children and their friends about the dangers of drugs.

-"No one involved with this festival wants what happened to us to to happen again, it would be catastrophic," he added.
+"No-one involved with this festival wants what happened to us to happen again, it would be catastrophic," he added.

 Leeds Festival, which takes place from Friday to Sunday, marks a year since David's death and Mr Celino said his family would be "worrying about whether anybody else will experience what we experienced".

-However, he added that the family now wanted to stop "examining how he died and try to remember him how he lived, the fantastic boy that he was".
+However, he added the family now wanted to stop "examining how he died and try to remember him how he lived, the fantastic boy that he was".

-Speaking at the inquest Melvin Benn, the managing director of Festival Republic, said he did not believe unaccompanied 16 and 17-year-olds should be banned from the event before adding that this year's event would have a much more visible security and help presence.
+Speaking at the inquest, Melvin Benn, the managing director of Festival Republic, said he did not believe unaccompanied 16 and 17-year-olds should be banned from the event before adding that this year's event would have a much more visible security and help presence.

 Senior Coroner Kevin McLoughlin said he would prepare a Prevention of Future Deaths report following the hearing but noted that "the organisations involved have clearly taken this seriously".